What if the federal deficit didn’t actually matter? Modern Monetary Theory explained

 As one of the current champions of MMT, Stephanie Kelton, a professor of economics at Stony Brook University, former chief economist for the Democrats on the U.S. Senate Budget Committee, and economic advisor for Bernie Sanders in 2016, has taken on the daunting task of persuading Americans to think differently about how the government spends money.
 Her new book, The Deficit Myth, argues that there are some constraints that should curb government spending, the unfounded fear of a deficit—that the government should be run like a business—should not be one.

-The book was supposed to come out earlier, but Kelton broke her during the writing process.
+The book was supposed to come out earlier, but Kelton broke her wrist during the writing process.
 The resulting publication delay turned out to be serendipitous.
 Now, the need for spending is more potent, as the U.S. officially entered a recession on June 8, and is headed for a $4 trillion deficit by the end of the year.
 But MMT is also a longer-term framework for ending suffering through government programs.
 “There’s been a lot of foregone prosperity in the name of trying to run a budget more like a household or a private business,” Kelton says.
 “And that is costly to us as an economy, and as a society.”

 What is Modern Monetary Theory?